gcormier/megaconnect/README.md

 Format: **height=description**

 where **height** has one of the following formats:
 * for stored positions: **p[Number of memory position in megadesk]**.
 Valid value range: all stored positions in megadesk.
 Please take into account that the first memory position on megadesk is number 2 (so there is no "p1=").
 If megadesk's memory is lost or reset, these positions will not work.
-It's therefore recommended to use one of two the following configuration options.
+It's therefore recommended to use one of the two following configuration options:
 * for height in cm: **c[height in cm]**.
 Valid value range: 59-118, only integers allowed.
 * for height in inches: **i[height in inches]** Valid value range: 23-47, only integers.